 1) Field type - in our case, it will be a multi-select field.

-2) Label - a short name/alias to be displayed alongside with the value box in the metafields editor.
+2) Label - a short name/alias to be displayed alongside the value box in the metafields editor.

 3) Metafield namespace - a field to store the metafield namespace.